 It shoud be noted that a number of retailers that haven’t upgraded their terminals will have £20 capped transactions.
 However, many outlets will be using upgraded terminals that can accept greater value transactions, including Apple, TfL, and Burger King.

-Visa estimates that by the end of the year, 80 per cent of terminals will be able to "accept these high-value transactions".
+Visa estimates that by the end of the year,

 You’ll need to activate your bank card on your iPhone, and Apple is partnering up with HSBC, Lloyds Bank, Bank of Scotland, Royal Bank of Scotland, First Direct, Halifax, M&S Bank, MBNA, NatWest, Nationwide, Santander, TSB, and Ulster Bank to that end.
 Barclays support is coming “imminently”.